-Like mentioned, starting your own blog and posting on it is the first step.
-Simply by publishing blog posts on your website, it’ll show potential clients that you have the skills needed to do the job.
+As mentioned, starting your own blog and posting on it is the first step.
+Simply publishing blog posts on your website, it’ll show potential clients that you have the skills needed to do the job.

-You can also look for clients at freelance job boards, such as:
+You can also look for clients on freelance job boards, such as:

 12 Ways To Get Paid To Write